What Happens When You Inject OxyContin?

 Who Is Affected?

-What Can We Do About Prescription Opioid Abuse?
+What Can We Do About Prescription Opioid Use?

-There are many different methods of treatment at your disposal when you are ready to take that first step and enter a rehabilitation center.
-Opioid addiction treatment first requires detoxification, which allows your body to dispose of the chemicals acquired during abuse.
+There are many different methods of oxycodone treatment at your disposal when you are ready to take that first step and enter a rehabilitation center.
+Opioid addiction treatment first requires detoxification, which allows your body to dispose of the chemicals acquired during use.

 Our rehab centers offer medically supervised detoxification to help you succeed in this process.
 They may also implement medication-assisted therapy to help ease the symptoms of withdrawal.
 After detox, you can begin therapy, counseling, and any combination of methods that are right for your individual needs.